xtrimDev/Sharechat/README.md

 That's All.<br>

-**Note :- for sql file contact admin
+**Note :- for sql file contact admin or email bhandarisameer512@gmail.com